Project

 About CASPR

-CASPR is an Africa-led coalition of 13+ partners, supported by AVAC, working together to change how HIV prevention is pursued and delivered.
-CASPR activities are focused primarily in key African countries with the highest burden of new HIV infections, and where biomedical HIV prevention research is ongoing or planned.
-The Coalition:
+The Coalition to Accelerate & Support Prevention Research (CASPR) was designed by AVAC and partners and supported by USAID from 2016 to 2025.
+CASPR was an Africa-led, multi-country coalition of 13 partners working together to change how HIV prevention is pursued and delivered.
+CASPR activities focused primarily on African countries with the highest burden of new HIV infections, and where biomedical HIV prevention research is ongoing or planned.

 Impact